Abderrahmen-taouai/Project-Restaurant-Page/README.md

 Note: DOM elements should be created using JavaScript but styling can be done in a separate CSS file.

+I make it simple because.
+I learned how to use Webpack, how manage assets and bundle.
+In addition using JS Module was great to have reusable and maintainable product.

 Live Demo: https://abderrahmen-taouai.github.io/Project-Restaurant-Page/